Flag of Saint David: History

 A version of the flag was used as the shoulder badge of the 38th (Welsh) Infantry Division during the Second World War.

 The flag of Saint David was mostly unknown, even in Wales, until the 1990s.
-While there was a large one along the roof in St David's Cathedral with the cinquefoils, hardly any others were in use.
-However, there was also a wider feeling that the Union flag did not contain any specifically Welsh elements, with the St George's Cross deemed to represent Wales, as a principality of England.
+While there was a large one along the roof in St Davids Cathedral with the cinquefoils, very few others were in use.
+However, there was also a wider feeling that the Union flag did not contain any specifically Welsh elements.